FLECS-Technologies/dev-template-rs/README.md

 #### Variables

 `DOCKER_REGISTRY` defines the container registry the images will be uploaded to.
 `DOCKER_REGISTRY_NAMESPACE` defines the namespace the images will be uploaded to, e.g. `apps`.
-You only have to defines this variable if you want to deploy to a namespace.
+You only have to define this variable if you want to deploy to a namespace.
 `APP_NAME` defines the name of you application, it will be used for the image name.